FAQs

 * `tessl skill publish` - If you have a standalone `SKILL.md` file (skill-first workflow)

-* `tessl tile publish` - If you've created a tile structure with `tile.json` that contains a skill (tile-first workflow)
+* `tessl plugin publish` - If you've created a plugin structure with `.tessl-plugin/plugin.json` that contains a skill (plugin-first workflow)

 Published skills are evaluated and versioned, so users can see quality metrics and choose versions that match their dependencies.
 See [Creating skills](/create/creating-skills.md) for a complete tutorial.